VincentSheehan22/UCDPA_vincentsheehan/README.md

 NHL.com provides the stats data for download in Excel format.
 This was found to be the most direct approach to acquiring the dataset.
 However, the table view, and thus export, is limited to 100 rows per page.

 A script - `get_data_urls.py` - was created for pagination of the tabular data by incrementing the page number within the URL, writing all page URLs to file for future reference.
-It is left as an exercise, beyond the scope of the is project, to utilise page URLs for browser automation of the Excel file export.
+It is left as an exercise, beyond the scope of this project, to utilise page URLs for browser automation of the Excel file export.

 The dataset was manually downloaded as a set of 75 Excel files (~100 entries apiece), containing 7461 records - player career statistics from 1917-18 to 2021-2022 seasons.

 With the data collected and stored in the `Raw Data Files` directory, the `pandas.read_excel()` method was used to compile the Excel file into a DataFrame, within the `get_dataset_excel()` function defined in `get_dataset.py`.

 ### Data Cleaning
 The dataset contains text and numeric data.
 Numeric values greater than 3 digits are represented as `"1,234"`.
 Regex used to convert to `1234` format:
 * Find: `\"(\d),(\d)(\d)(\d)\"`
 * Replace: `$1$2$3$4`